pronesto/DCC888/Worklist/README.md

 This function receives a list of equations, and returns the dependence graph formed by these equations.
 You must implement this function.
+An example of a system of data-flow equations, and the corresponding dependence graph can be seen in the figure below.

 ![Example of Dependence Graph](../assets/images/exDependenceGraph.png)